ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/vault-types.md

 1. put the app in the background for 5 or more seconds
 1. come back to the app

 Notice at this point that we can still see the data on page 2 even though the app is locked.
 This page requires us to be logged in with an unlocked session in order to navigate to it, but since we are already there we aren't blocked.
+However, if you then navigate to tab 3 and back to tab 2 you _will_ need to unlock the vault.

 Let's fix this by navigating to tab number three (which does not require authentication) when the session locks.
 Then we will have to unlock the session in order to go back to page two.
 Add the following code to `vault.service.ts`: